Hindi media: Hindi media today

-Currently, India publishes about 1,000 Hindi daily newspapers that have a total circulation of about 80 million copies.
+Currently, India publishes about 1,000 Hindi daily newspapers with a combined circulation of about 80 million copies.
 English, the second largest language in terms of number of daily newspapers, has about 250 daily newspapers with a circulation of about 40 million copies.
-Prominent Hindi newspapers include Prabhat Khabar, Dainik Jagran, Dainik Bhaskar, Amar Ujala, Navbharat Times, Hindustan Dainik and Rajasthan Patrika.
+Prominent Hindi newspapers include Prabhat Khabar (The Morning News); Dainik Jagran (The Daily Awakening); Dainik Bhaskar (The Daily Sun); Amar Ujala (The Immortal Brightness); Navbharat Times (New India Times); Hindustan Dainik (The Daily Hindustan); and Rajasthan Patrika (The Rajasthan Newsletter).

 In terms of readership, Dainik Jagran is the most popular Hindi daily, with a total readership (TR) of 54,583,000, according to IRS Round One 2009.
-Dainik Bhaskar is the second most popular with a total readership of 33,500,000.
-Amar Ujala with a TR of 28,674,000, Hindustan Dainik with a TR of 26,769,000 and Rajasthan Patrika with a TR of 14,051,000 are placed at the next three positions.
-The total readership of the top 10 Hindi dailies is estimated at 188.68 million, nearly five times the top 10 English dailies, which have 38.76 million total readership.
-Others Hindi dailies target online readership using medium like YouTube and other social media.
+Dainik Bhaskar is the second most popular, with a total readership of 33,500,000.
+Amar Ujala, with a TR of 28,674,000; Hindustan Dainik, with a TR of 26,769,000; and Rajasthan Patrika, with a TR of 14,051,000, are placed at the next three positions of popularity.
+The total readership of the top 10 Hindi dailies is estimated at 188.68 million, nearly five times the top 10 English dailies, which have 38.76 million combined total readership.
+Other Hindi dailies target online readership on YouTube and other social media.

+Prabhat Khabar, founded in August 1984 in Ranchi and circulated in several Indian states including Jharkhand, Bihar, and West Bengal, as well as some parts of Odisha, is notable for reporting social issues and revealing scams, such as the Fodder Scam, on which it began reporting in 1992.
+Despite threats, the newspaper published 70 reports on this scam, covered by four or five reporters.

-Hindi news channels
+Hindi news channels and websites

-Prominent Hindi television news channels include India TV, News18 India, ABP News, Zee News, Aaj Tak, NDTV India, News 24 Online and News World India.
+Prominent Hindi television news channels include India TV, News18 India, ABP News, Zee News, Aaj Tak, NDTV India, News 24 Online, and News World India.

 The most popular Hindi news websites are primarily the online versions of the Hindi newspapers and news channels.